 As you read about WePay’s features, don’t forget that WePay targets the platform owners themselves, not merchants using the platforms.
-Similar to WePay’s website, this section of the review is written so platform owners can understand what WePay offers.
-Still, I think merchants will benefit from knowing more about how platform payments work.
-I would not recommend skipping this section — or any section for that matter!
+Like WePay’s website, this section of the review is written so that platform owners can understand what WePay offers.
+Still, merchants will benefit from knowing more about how platform payments work.

 WePay’s website is sparse on descriptions of specific products and features.
-They’re more interested in explaining the overall value proposition of integrated platform payments.
-Here is my crack at summarizing WePay’s key offerings for platforms:
+The company is more interested in explaining the overall value proposition of integrated platform payments.
+Here’s a summary of WePay’s key offerings for platforms:

-- “White-label” Payments: As a platform, you’ll get your own, self-branded payment solution when you partner with WePay, without the hassle of actually becoming a payment facilitator yourself.
+- “White-Label” Payments: You’ll get your own, self-branded payment solution when you partner with WePay, without the hassle of actually becoming a payment facilitator yourself.
 Your brand-name payments service will still probably have “Powered by WePay” as part of its logo.
 I like to think of it as more of a “gray-label.”
 Another common industry term is co-branded.

-- Developer Documentation/API: WePay describes itself as a “payments API company.”
-As such, the developer section of the website is the best place to find concrete information about WePay’s capabilities and how they can be customized to suit your needs.
+- Developer Documentation/API: WePay describes itself as a payments API company.
+As such, the website’s developer section is the best place to find concrete information about WePay’s capabilities and how they can be customized to suit your needs.

-- Revenue From Payments: Platforms may have the opportunity to negotiate with WePay to split transaction fee revenue from integrated payments, as well as add their own markups.
-See more on this in the Fees & Rates section of this review.
+- Revenue From Payments: Platforms may have the opportunity to add their markups to transaction fees.
+See more on this in the WePay Fees & Rates section of this review.

-- Mobile Point Of Sale (mPOS): WePay enables white-label, mobile POS for platforms, and merchants eventually use the platform’s app and mobile hardware down the line to collect payments.
+- Mobile Point Of Sale (mPOS): WePay enables white-label mobile POS for platforms.
+Merchants use the platform’s app and mobile hardware to collect payments.
 Here again, I’d refer you to the mPOS developer section of WePay’s site for the best information.
 A few highlights: